 Composition of the IACUC

-The members of the committee are appointed by the Institutional Official and include the following:
+The members of the IACUC are appointed by the institutional official (IO) and include:

 Responsibilities of the IACUC

-The IACUC will serve as advisor to the University Administration in matters dealing with animal care and use.
-It will also oversee University compliance with all applicable federal, state, and institutional policies, laws and regulations.
+The IACUC oversees the university’s compliance with all applicable federal, state and institutional policies, laws and regulations.
+The committee

-- Monitor the use of animals in teaching, research, and extension at UNL animal facilities.
+- Monitors the use of animals in teaching, research and extension at university animal facilities.

-- Prepare the annual USDA report for the University and for the signature of the Institutional Official.
+- Prepares the annual USDA report for the university.

-- Review concerns involving the care and use of animals, and review reported violations of the AWA and, when warranted, investigate these concerns.
+- Reviews concerns involving the care and use of animals and, when warranted, investigates these concerns.

-- Assist in establishing training procedures for scientists, research technicians, animal technicians, and other personnel involved with animal use, care, and treatment.
+- Assists in establishing training procedures for scientists, research technicians, animal technicians and other personnel involved with animal use, care and treatment.

-- Be authorized to suspend an activity involving animals in accordance with the AWA.
+The IACUC is authorized to suspend an activity involving animals in accordance with applicable policies and regulations.

-The Committee will also maintain communication with other university committees that have related responsibilities.
+The IACUC maintains communication with other university committees that have related responsibilities.